farTooOld/Filament-Tracker/README.md

 ##** RUNNING the APP **

 DC the FFtracker.jar to run it.
-It should open and indicate it’s using the ‘homeboy’ table but, the table is not fully committed yet, DC ‘homeboy’ in the Current Tables list panel to fully commit it.
+It should open and indicate it’s using the ‘homeboy’ table but, the table is not yet fully committed;  Click Table Manager, then, click List Tables, then, DC ‘homeboy’ in the Current Tables list panel to fully commit it.

 Although you can use ‘homeboy’, I recommend leaving it alone.
 Your real goal is to have Tables for each ‘thing’ you want to track, Examples:
 * eSun_pla_BLK